 Joyce A. Thomas is the Regional Administrator for the Administration for Children and Families (ACF) in Region 2.
 The Region includes New Jersey, New York, Puerto Rico, the U.S. Virgin Islands and eight federally recognized Tribal Nations.
 In this capacity, Ms. Thomas partners with state, local, community based organizations and tribes within the Region to promote economic independence and healthy development of children and families.
-From January 2018 - February 2019, Ms Thomas also served as the Acting Director for the ACF Office of Regional Operations (ORO).
-As Acting Director, Ms. Thomas served as principal advisor to the Assistant Secretary for Children and Families regarding field operations and provided executive leadership and direction to ACF’s ten regional offices.
+From January 2018 - February 2019, Ms. Thomas also served as the Acting Director for the ACF Office of Regional Operations (ORO).
+As Acting Director, Ms. Thomas served as principal advisor to the Assistant Secretary for Administration for Children and Families regarding field operations and provided executive leadership and direction to ACF’s ten regional offices.

 Ms. Thomas previously served as the Regional Administrator for ACF’s Region 5, which includes Illinois, Indiana, Michigan, Minnesota, Ohio, Wisconsin and thirty-five Tribal Nations.
-While Region 5 Administrator, Ms. Thomas also led the federal regional Interagency Council on Homelessness.
-Formerly, Ms. Thomas served as National Lead ACF Regional Administrator for the Faith Based and Neighborhood Partnership Initiative and National Lead RA for Emergency Preparedness and Response.
+While serving as the Region 5 Administrator, Ms. Thomas also led the federal regional Interagency Council on Homelessness.
+Formerly, Ms. Thomas served as National Lead ACF Regional Administrator for the Faith Based and Neighborhood Partnership Initiative and National Lead Regional Administrator for Emergency Preparedness and Response.
 She was one of the founders and co-chairs of ACF’s African American Healthy Marriage Initiative.

 Prior to her employment with the Administration for Children and Families, Ms. Thomas served as the Commissioner of the State of Connecticut’s Department of Social Services.
 As Commissioner, she implemented major changes in the child support enforcement, TANF and Medicaid programs and played a major role in the creation of Connecticut’s innovative School Readiness legislation.

-Thomas has one daughter.
-She is also the proud grandmother of two.
+Ms. Thomas has one daughter and is also the proud grandmother of two.